parthskansara/PCAP-Analyser/README.md

 ## Analysis
-1. This [document](LINK) explains how our tool can be used to analyse the PCAP files for the following information about TCP flows:
+1. This [document](https://github.com/parthskansara/PCAP-Analyser/blob/main/docs/PCAP%20Analyser%20-%20TCP%20Flows.pdf) explains how our tool can be used to analyse the PCAP files for the following information about TCP flows:
 * Number of TCP flows
 * Transaction details for each flow
 * Throughput, loss rate, average RTT and theoretical throughput for each flow

-2. This [document](LINK) explains how our tool can be used to analyse the PCAP files for the following information on Congestion Control in the captured TCP flows:
+2. This [document](https://github.com/parthskansara/PCAP-Analyser/blob/main/docs/PCAP%20Analyser%20-%20TCP%20Flows%20(Congestion%20Control).pdf) explains how our tool can be used to analyse the PCAP files for the following information on Congestion Control in the captured TCP flows:
 * Congestion Window size
 * Number of retransmitted packets
   * Count of packets retransmitted due to Triple Duplicate ACK
   * Count of packets retransmitted due to Packet Loss

-3. This [document](LINK) explains how our enhanced tool can be used to analyse the PCAP files for the following information about HTTP flows:
+3. This [document](https://github.com/parthskansara/PCAP-Analyser/blob/main/docs/PCAP%20Analyser%20-%20HTTP%20Flows.pdf) explains how our enhanced tool can be used to analyse the PCAP files for the following information about HTTP flows:
-* Reassembled unique HTTP requests/responses and the unique TCP tuple for all TCP segments ([see this](LINK))
+* Reassembled unique HTTP requests/responses and the unique TCP tuple for all TCP segments ([see this](https://github.com/parthskansara/PCAP-Analyser/blob/main/docs/Reassembled%20HTTP%20flows.txt))
 * Identify the version of HTTP used (1.0, 1.1 or 2.0)
 * Load times for each HTTP flow
 * Number of packets and raw bytes sent over each HTTP flow